-In 1987, the American expat Frederic Dustin planted more than two thousand Leyland cypress trees, and created one of the most fun Jeju Island attraction.
-The labyrinth has the shape of Jeju, and is a testimony of the founder’s love for the island.
+In 1987, the American expat Frederic Dustin planted more than two thousand Leyland cypress trees and created one of the most fun Jeju Island attractions.
+The labyrinth has the shape of Jeju and is a testimony of the founder’s love for the island.

 Three skywalks and an observatory provide panoramic views of the maze.
 Even if you climb them from the maze itself, I am not sure they actually help you once you are in between the trees.
 Don’t use the map, just relax and have fun!
 Most people manage to finish the maze in an hour!

-If you finish earlier than your partner, you can play with cats at their playground, or use the toilet with nice bubblegum scent.
-Well, depending on your bladder relieving habits, use it before entering and getting lost in Gimnyeong Maze!
+If you finish earlier than your partner, you can play with cats at their playground, or use the toilet with a nice bubblegum scent.
+Well, depending on your bladder-relieving habits, use it before entering and getting lost in Gimnyeong Maze!